 “Acting Adjutant General of the Army”

-Walter was returned to the Philippine Islands for medical treatment and promoted to Staff Sergeant.
+During his time in the Philippines, Walter was promoted to Staff Sergeant.
 He returned to the United States on the U.S.A.T.
 General R. L. Howze sailed on September 23, 1945, and arrived at San Pedro Bay, Leyte, the same day.
-It is not known when it sailed but it arrived that the ship arrived in San Francisco on October 16, 1945, and sent to Letterman General Hospital.
+It is not known when it sailed but it arrived that the ship arrived in San Francisco on October 16, 1945, and was sent to Letterman General Hospital.

 Walter was discharged from the Army and went to work for the state handling veteran claims.
 He married Frances Hoffelmeyer on December 11, 1945, and became the father of a daughter and son.
 He worked as a credit manager most of his life.
 Walter died from a heart attack on March 21, 1965, and was buried at St Joseph Memorial Park Cemetery in St. Joseph, Missouri.